Convex Estimation of Gaussian Graphical Regression Models with Covariates: Abstract

 \section{Abstract}

-Gaussian graphical models (GGMs) are widely used for recovering the conditional independence structure among random variables.
-Recently, several key advances have been made to exploit an additional set of variables for better estimating the GGMs of the variables of interest.
-For example, in co-expression quantitative trait locus (eQTL) studies, both the mean expression level of genes as well as their pairwise conditional independence structure may be adjusted by genetic variants local to those genes.
-Existing methods to estimate covariate-adjusted GGMs either allow only the mean to depend on covariates or suffer from poor scaling assumptions due to the inherent non-convexity of simultaneously estimating the mean and precision matrix.
-In this paper, we propose a convex formulation that jointly estimates the covariate-adjusted mean and precision matrix by utilizing the natural parametrization of the multivariate Gaussian likelihood.
-This convexity yields theoretically better performance as the sparsity and dimension of the covariates grow large relative to the number of samples.
-We verify our theoretical results with numerical simulations and perform a reanalysis of an eQTL study of glioblastoma multiforme (GBM), an aggressive form of brain cancer.
+Gaussian graphical models (GGMs) are widely used to recover the conditional independence structure among random variables.
+Recent work has sought to incorporate auxiliary covariates to improve estimation, particularly in applications such as co-expression quantitative trait locus (eQTL) studies, where both gene expression levels and their conditional dependence structure may be influenced by genetic variants.
+Existing approaches to covariate-adjusted GGMs either restrict covariate effects to the mean structure or lead to nonconvex formulations when jointly estimating the mean and precision matrix.
+In this paper, we propose a convex framework that simultaneously estimates the covariate-adjusted mean and precision matrix via a natural parametrization of the multivariate Gaussian likelihood.
+The resulting formulation enables joint convex optimization and yields improved theoretical guarantees under high-dimensional scaling, where the sparsity and dimension of covariates grow with the sample size.
+We support our theoretical findings with numerical simulations and demonstrate the practical utility of the proposed method through a reanalysis of an eQTL study of glioblastoma multiforme \robin{and an analysis of diet on the human gut microbiome}.